fsharp/fsharp.org/guides/slack/index.md

 [Slack](https://slack.com/) is a persistent chat service.

 Members of the F# Software Foundation can be invited to the [F# Software Foundation](https://fsharp.slack.com/) team.
 To join, become a member of the F# Software Foundation by [visiting this page](http://foundation.fsharp.org/join).
-Once you are a member, you will automatically be queued to receive an invite to the Foundation's Slack team.

 ### Channels in Slack Team